Sarvesh Goel in talks with several hoteliers to franchise The Centrum Hotel in at least five cities including Ayodhya and Varanasi | www.lokmattimes.com

 Sarvesh Goel in talks with several hoteliers to franchise The Centrum Hotel in at least five cities including Ayodhya and Varanasi

-PNN Lucknow (Uttar Pradesh) [India], September 15: In a bid to expand the hospitality industry and also to be ...
+Lucknow (Uttar Pradesh) [India], September 16: In a bid to expand the hospitality industry and also to be a ...

 Besides that, he feels that Varanasi, Prime Minister Narendra Modi’s Lok Sabha constituency is already a tourist hub where more than 10 crore tourists visited the city in the last one year.
 He said the opening of The Centrum Varanasi will be a big boost for the company.